-As it was again mentioned in the introduction, it is necessary to introduce operations among tensors, which have to be given by algebraic as well as differential operations, and they both have to respect the tensorial structure: algebraic operations can be assigned respecting the tensorial structure, since the sum of two tensors with a given indices disposition is a tensor with the same indices disposition and the product of any two tensors is another tensor; but also differential operations must be introduced covariantly although in general the derivative of a tensor is not a tensor, unless an additional structure is also introduced.
-To construct an operation that is able to generalize the usual derivative up to a derivative that respects covariance, we begin by noticing that because a tensor is a set of fields, in general it will have two types of variations: the first is due to the fact that tensors fields are fields, coordinate dependent, and so a local structure must be present, which is the partial derivative
+There is therefore no need to spend more time in the algebraic properties of tensors.
+However, differential properties of tensors need some deepening.
+The problem with differentiation applied to the case of tensors is that such an operation spoils the transformation law of a tensor in very general circumstances.
+Thus if we want to construct an operation that is able to generalize the usual derivative up to a derivative that respects covariance, we must begin by noticing that because a tensor is a set of fields, in general it will have two types of variations: the first is due to the fact that tensor fields are fields, so coordinate dependent, and so a local structure must be present as

-at the first order infinitesimal; the second is due to the fact that tensors fields are tensors, so a system of components, and thus a re-shuffling of the different components must be allowed, and the most general form in which this can be done while respecting the fact that the differential structure requires the linearity and the Leibniz rule is to employ a form given according to the expression
+at the first order infinitesimal; the second is due to the fact that tensor fields are tensors, so a system of components, and thus a re-shuffling of the different components must be allowed according to

-always at the first order of infinitesimal.
+as the most general form in which this can be done while respecting the fact that the differential structure requires the linearity and the Leibniz rule, and again at the first order of infinitesimal.
 In full we have

-at the first order infinitesimal, so defining $\delta \Gamma^{\alpha}_{\beta}\!=\!\Gamma^{\alpha}_{\beta\mu}\delta x^{\mu}$ and dividing by $\delta x^{\mu}$ we obtain that
+at the first order infinitesimal.
+So defining $\delta \Gamma^{\alpha}_{\beta}\!=\!\Gamma^{\alpha}_{\beta\mu}\delta x^{\mu}$ and dividing by $\delta x^{\mu}$ we obtain that

-after taking the limit; this is the most general form of potential covariant derivative.
-To see that this derivative is indeed covariant we have to require that $\Gamma^{\alpha}_{\beta\mu}$ transforms with a specific non-tensorial transformation law such as to compensate for the non-tensorial transformation law of the partial derivative: for the simplest case of one tensorial index, we have that the derivative is
+after taking the limit.\!
+This is the most general form of potential covariant derivative.
+To see that this derivative is indeed covariant we have to require that $\Gamma^{\alpha}_{\beta\mu}$ transforms with a specific non-tensorial transformation law such as to compensate for the non-tensorial transformation law of the partial derivative.\!
+In the simplest case of one tensorial index, we have that the derivative is

 whose transformation law is given by